kumarsd37/sample_test_services/README.md

 # Sample Orders

-* sample orders generate the random order xml, which consists of shipping address and Line items.
+* sample orders generate the random order json/xml, which consists of shipping address and Line items.

 #### How to run